- Intergenerational bargaining in the EU: comparative report

 - Amsterdam: Amsterdam Institute for Advanced labour Studies (AIAS), University of Amsterdam

 - Amsterdam Institute for Advanced Labour Studies (AIAS)

-We conclude that there are three advantages in promoting the ‘intergenerational’ dimension in social dialogue and collective
+We conclude that there are three advantages in promoting the ‘intergenerational’ dimension in social dialogue and collective bargaining:

 o It strengthens awareness of the specific labour market positions and needs of both younger and older workers.